Legal aid - campaigning for fairness for families

 As part of this campaign, we lobbied MPs and Peers about the consequences of cutting legal aid for most family law cases.
 In conjunction with partner organisations Gingerbread, the National Federation of Women’s Institutes and Rights of Women, Resolution published a briefing on the changes, outlining the risks associated with the government’s proposals.
 As part of our awareness-raising work, Resolution supported the Sound off for Justice and Justice for All campaigns.

-- The Bill now includes a wider definition of domestic violence for assessing eligibility for legal aid, bringing it in line with the definition used by the Association of Chief Police Officers (ACPO) and government departments.
+- The Act included a wider definition of domestic violence for assessing eligibility for legal aid, bringing it in line with the definition used by the Association of Chief Police Officers (ACPO) and government departments.

 - The government agreed to widen the evidence threshold for assessing whether a victim of domestic violence is eligible for legal aid: Among other things, evidence from a GP, a refuge, a domestic violence support worker, or a police caution will be sufficient to assess eligibility for victims of domestic violence to access private family legal aid.

 - Original restrictions intended to limit eligibility for victims of domestic violence to one year from the date of the evidence were extended to two years.

 - The Act retains legal aid in some circumstances where domestic child abduction has happened or is feared.

 - The government made assurances that funding could still be made available for collaborative law and other dispute resolution in the future, in addition to mediation.